Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Experimental Results

 Table \ref{tab:final-hyper} delineates the final hyperparameter settings of the XgBoost model with reduced features.

-Learning Curve helps us to determine whether or not increasing the amount of data is going to ameliorate the performance of model.
-The learning rate curve of XgBoost classifier from Figure ~\ref{learning-curve-xgb} clearly depicts that there are room for improvement in the performance with more data in case of the optimized XgBoost model with reduced features.
+Learning Curve helps us to determine whether or not increasing the amount of data is going to ameliorate the performance of the model.
+The learning rate curve of the XgBoost classifier from Figure ~\ref{learning-curve-xgb} clearly depicts that there is room for improvement in the performance with more data in the case of the optimized XgBoost model with reduced features.
 The point where the two lines in the graphs will converge, after that particular point the room for improvement with more data will be narrowed down.